robzienert/community/rfc/plugins.md

 ### Protobuf as the Remote Contract
 As a departure from PF4J, plugin contracts will be defined as Protobuf messages (not services), so long as they are _remote capable_.
 If a plugin is in-process only, and there’s no expectation that it becomes available for remote plugins, it does not need to define its contract as protobuf.

 However, for any remotely-capable extension, its contract must be defined as protobufs, rather than exposed as simple POJOs or interfaces.
-A key distinction is that we’re not saying gRPC: A remote transport may be Amazon SQS or Redis PubSub, not necessarily gRPC.
+A key distinction is that we’re not specifying gRPC as the transport.
+A remote transport may be Amazon SQS or Redis PubSub, not necessarily gRPC.

 ### Technology Compatibility Kits
 _alias: TCKs_